Comprehensive, rigorous study of crime and the societal responses to it.

 Crime analysts must be skilled in manipulating data and creating relational databases that can accommodate a wide variety of data formats and sources.

 Crime analysts may also be called upon to design and execute managerial and administrative studies forecasting personnel, budgeting, and other resource needs.
 They may also conduct citizen surveys of crime victimization, satisfaction with police services, and perceptions of departmental performance.
 They need to have broad knowledge in law enforcement operations, criminological theory, statistics, research methods, and relevant computer technology.
 They need good critical thinking skills, logic and reasoning ability.
 Finally, effective writing and presentation skills are essential for crime analysts.

 There is a critical need for crime analysts.
 Their work enhances our ability to effectively and efficiently utilize our resources to improve public safety in our communities.Sue Rahr, Executive Director WA State Criminal Justice Training Commission

 All students enrolled in the certificate program take a series of required foundation courses (19 credits), and elective courses (6 credits) on data management and analysis, terrorism, and intelligence analysis.

 NOTE: Up to 10 (of the 25) Certificate in Crime Analysis credits (with the CRJS prefix only/excluding IS 566 , IS 567 , ECON 566) will apply to the MACJ degree if a student completing the certificate program is admitted to the MACJ degree program upon completion of the certificate program.
 MACJ graduates and MACJ current students who wish to complete the Certificate in Crime Analysis in addition to the MACJ degree may count up to 10 credits of CRJS courses included in the MACJ degree program toward the Certificate in Crime Analysis

-Gainful Employment Disclosure: For more information about our graduation rates, the median debt of students who completed the program, and other important information, please click here.
+Gainful Employment Disclosure: More about our graduation rates, the median debt of students who completed the program, and other important information is available here.